Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/semantic-layer/semantic-layer-overview.md

 - Define available User Actions
 - Map raw event data to meaningful actions
 - Apply semantic tags to provide context
+- Generate custom tables in the event-like format and use them alongside actual events Consider having ML model that scores users based on churn probability.
+You can simply add this to the list of Actions.

 Example:
 ```yaml